entech281/OpenTrack/README.md

 1. MUCH MUCH faster to re-do or add a wire
 1. allows using pre-purchased or pre-made standard cable lengths, because the slack can be neatly tucked away
 1. Safer-- no little sharp zip-tie ends to poke/scratch
+1. can be sized to match the job
+1. looks way nicer

 This model contains three parts: